A Quantum-Inspired Algorithm for Graph Isomorphism: Boson Sampling and Graph Problems

 \subsection{Graph Problems with GBS}

 In order to use GBS to study graph problems we must encode the information contained within the adjacency matrix $A$ into the sampling system in order to collect samples that reflect the graph's structure.
 This is enabled by the Autonne-Takagi decomposition \cite{GIGBS, Encode, COh} for complex symmetric matrices: $A = UDU^{T}$, where the unitary $U$ describes an $M$-mode interferometer and $D$ a diagonal matrix diag$(\lambda_{1},...,\lambda_{M})$ of the $M$-vertex graph's spectrum.
-A common necessary condition to test isomorphism is the equivalence of graph spectra, or isospectrality \cite{Kbler1993}, which is a prerequisite for graphs to be compared using the above decomposition method \cite{GIGBS}.
 Notably, this condition for decomposition enables weighted and self-looped graphs to be encoded in a GBS device as well.
-The graph spectrum is used to determine the input squeezing values, with the squeezing strength $r_{i}$ in mode $i$ defined as $\lambda_{i}=\tanh(r_{i})$.
+It is also crucial to note that, in order to ensure the resulting unitary matrix is Gaussian, the Takagi factorization is applied to a direct sum of two copies of $A$, $\Tilde{A}=A\oplus A$ \cite{Encode}.
+The spectrum of this graph is used to determine the input squeezing values, with the squeezing strength $r_{i}$ in mode $i$ defined as $\lambda_{i}=\tanh(r_{i})$.
 With a corresponding squeezing parameter for each input and an interferometer configured according to the unitary $U$, the sampler's associated probability distribution now contains all of the information in the graph adjacency matrix $A$.

 The suitability of a GBS system for solving graph similarity problems follows from the presence of the Hafnian in Eq. (\ref{eq: probhaf}) for a pattern's detection probability.
 When applied to a graph's adjacency matrix, the Hafnian counts the number of perfect matchings present in said graph.
-A perfect matching is a subgraph in which every vertex is connected to exactly one other vertex, meaning every vertex is part of exactly one pair that shares one edge.
-Each collection of disjoint pairs in the Hafnian's sum is a way to pair up vertices, and the product of the corresponding adjacency matrix elements will only be non-zero if each edge of that perfect matching is a subgraph of the original graph.
-By definition, the value of the Hafnian must be equivalent for a pair of isomorphic graphs, as they contain identical substructures \cite{GIGBS, Kbler1993, Babai}.
-Importantly, subgraph structures within pairs of isomorphic graphs must be mappable to one another as well; each and every submatrix of $A_{1}$ must have a corresponding submatrix in $A_{2}$ for which the Hafnian returns the same value.
+A perfect matching is a subgraph in which every vertex is part of exactly one pair of vertices that share one edge, and the number that can exist grows rapidly with the size of the graph.
+Each term of the Hafnian's sum is a way to pair up the graph's vertices, and will only be non-zero when each edge between those pairs exists within the original graph.
+The value of the Hafnian must be equivalent for a pair of isomorphic graphs, as they contain identical substructures \cite{Kbler1993, Babai, GIGBS}.
+In other words, subgraph structures within pairs of isomorphic graphs must be mappable to one another; each and every submatrix of $A_{1}$ must have a corresponding submatrix in $A_{2}$ for which the Hafnian returns the same value.